The availability and security of the electricity supply are global concerns in the continuing rise of energy production and consumption.

 Electrical energy is now more than ever the answer to the world’s urgent energy challenges.
 Electrical energy is the crucial driver of efficiency and success in the energy transition towards a sustainable, truly industrial and consumer-oriented economy.

 Electrical engineering is the largest and most diverse technological field in the world.
-Studies in the Master’s Programme in Electrical Engineering are wide-ranging and relevant to industry.
-You may choose to specialise in the conversion, use and control of electric systems or the electricity market and solar economy.
+Studies in the Master’s Programme in Electrical Engineering are wide-ranging and relevant to the industry.
+You may choose to specialize in the conversion, use and control of electric systems or the electricity market and solar economy.

-You will acquire extensive knowledge of how the industry works, and engineering skills and technological knowledge needed to design, assess and improve electrical systems.
-You will also develop the knowledge, skills and abilities that will facilitate intellectual, creative, responsive and professional growth, and lifelong learning for continuous improvement.
+At LUT University, You will acquire extensive knowledge of how the industry works, and engineering skills and technological knowledge needed to design, assess and improve electrical systems.
+You will also develop the knowledge, skills and abilities that will facilitate intellectual, creative, responsive and professional growth and lifelong learning for continuous improvement.

 The programme in Electrical Engineeering provides a holistic view of the modern electric and power systems and their technological development.